jdhubb99/jdhubb99/README.md

 * 🌍  I'm based in Athens, Georgia
 * ✉️  You can contact me at [jacobdhubbard@gmail.com](mailto:jacobdhubbard@gmail.com)
-* 🧠  I'm learning Spring Boot and NextJS
+* 🧠  I'm learning the MERN stack
 * 🤝  I'm open to collaborating on full-stack projects

 ### Skills